kabs-d/finer-multimodal-canonicalization/docs/phase2/README.md

 # Phase II: Attribute-Guided Retrieval

-This experiment asks whether attribute-only text prompts retrieve CUB birds that visibly have the queried attribute, and whether that behavior survives orthogonal alignment across model spaces.
+This experiment asks whether attribute-only text prompts retrieve CUB bird images that have the queried attribute, and whether that behavior survives orthogonal alignment across model spaces.

 The prompt template is: